Wikidata/editgroups/README.md

 Use it at https://tools.wmflabs.org/editgroups/

-Steps to deploy this on WMF Toolslab:
+Steps to deploy this on WMF Toollabs:

 * `become editgroups`
 * `mkdir -p www/python/src`